statechannels/nitro-protocol/docs/nitro-intro.md

 title: Introduction to Nitro
 ---

 Welcome to the **Nitro** state channel protocol specification.
-This documententation site outlines the technical specifications required by developers who wish to implement or build on top of Nitro.
-It is intended to complement the Nitro [whitepaper](https://eprint.iacr.org/2019/219).
+This documentation site outlines the technical specifications required by developers who wish to implement or build on top of Nitro.
+It is intended to complement the Nitro [white-paper](https://eprint.iacr.org/2019/219).

 :::tip
 For an introduction to state channels, see this [blog post](https://education.district0x.io/general-topics/understanding-ethereum/basics-state-channels/).
 :::

-State channels are defined by both on-chain and off-chain behaviour.
-In the case of Nitro, on-chain behaviour is instantiated by a number of smart contracts written in [solidity](https://github.com/ethereum/solidity), and off-chain behaviour by cryptographically signed messages exchanged by channel participants.
-This documentation site aims to explain and specify the format to which these behaviours should adhere.
+State channels are defined by both on-chain and off-chain behavior.
+In the case of Nitro, on-chain behavior is instantiated by a number of smart contracts written in [solidity](https://github.com/ethereum/solidity), and off-chain behavior by cryptographically signed messages exchanged by channel participants. **This documentation site aims to explain and specify the format to which these behaviors should adhere**.

 Nitro protocol combines a state-channel adjudication protocol (known as ForceMove) with a state channel network protocol.
 Each of these components is implemented with a separate smart contract, designed to be deployed to the Ethereum blockchain.
 Participants interface with the adjudicator contract in order to resolve disputes and arrive at a final outcome for a single state channel, and interface with the asset-holder contract(s)to deposit into and withdraw ETH and/or tokens from that state channel or from a network of inter-funded channels.